Farmer-Eds-Shed/Silage-Calculator/README.md

 ![Lighthouse](Docs/Readme_img/lighthouse.png)

 ### Responsive Site Testing

-- Site was tested with various screen sizes using [Responsinator.com](http://www.responsinator.com/?url=https%3A%2F%2Ffarmer-eds-shed.github.io%2FSilage-Calculator%2F)
+- Site was tested with various screen sizes using [Responsinator.com](http://www.responsinator.com/?url=https%3A%2F%2Ffarmer-eds-shed.github.io%2FSilage-Calculator%2F).
-- Physical testing also carried out on an OPPO A54 with view port 360px x 664px
+- Physical testing also carried out on an OPPO A54 with view port 360px x 664px.
-- And a PC with viewport of 1440px x 749px
+- And a PC with viewport of 1440px x 749px.
+- Chrome Dev tools.

-### Manual Testung
+### Manual Testing

+Input Testing

+- Each number input box was tested for:
+  - Only positive whole numbers can be entered.
+  - The calculate function is called on number change, when the box loses focus or the arrow buttons are used.

+Button Testing

+- Each button was tested for:
+  - Correct effect on hover.
+  - Correct functions called when buttons pressed.

+Functionality Testing

+- Each function was tested for:
+  - Correct output using console.log() temperarily to check outputs in console.
+  - Expected results in the UI
+  - Expected output to PDF file

+Browser Testing

+- The site was tested using the following browsers
+  - Chrome (Windows).
+  - Edge (Windows).
+  - Firefox (Windows).
+  - Chrome (Android).

 ### Fixed Bugs